lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Monitoring-LATISS-Disperser-Wheel-Position.rst

      No troubleshooting information is applicable to this procedure.

-- If the distance is smaller than expected (:ref:`Fig 2 <figure-Linear-Stage-Positions>`), follow instructions on :ref:`ATSpectrograph Recovery <LATISS-Troubleshooting-ATspectrograph-Recovery>`.
+- If the distance is smaller than expected (:ref:`Fig 2 <figure-Linear-Stage-Positions>`), rerun ``latiss_checkout.py`` in the ScriptQueue.
+  This script will automatically attempt to reposition the grating stage.

-- Once ATSpectrograph has been recovered, verify again that the spectrograph is properly positioned.
+- Once the script has finished running, verify again that the spectrograph is properly positioned.

+  - | If the issue has not been resolved, proceed to the instructions on
+    | :ref:`ATSpectrograph Recovery <LATISS-Troubleshooting-ATspectrograph-Recovery>`.